Mandy-cyber/Pypi-Package-Setup/README.md

 5. After running the above commands, you'll be provided a link that, when clicked, will bring you to the package you just published!

 6. Install and test your package by creating a virtual environment somewhere on your system, downloading your package, and checking if it works as expected!

+7. In the future, to automate those final couple of steps, you can just 'Create a new release' in your Github repo and your workflow file should do all this for you!

 ## **Useful Resources**